Sónar: Sónar Istanbul

 The inaugural edition of Sónar Istanbul took place in 2017 at the ZorluPSM auditorium.
 To date, the festival has featured performances by artists including, Nina Kraviz, Black Coffee, Fatboy Slim and Jon Hopkins.

 Sónar Hong Kong

 In 2017, Sónar added Hong Kong to its international festivals.
 Taking place at Hong Kong Science Park the event has featured performances from DJ Shadow, Laurent Garnier, The Black Madonna and Squarepusher among others.

-"In total, the festival featured more than 40 international, regional and local DJs and live acts – including 11 making their HK debut – as Sónar once again confirmed its reputation as the world's best electronic music festival.
+"In total, the festival featured more than 40 international, regional and local DJs and live acts – including 11 making their HK debut – as Sónar once again confirmed its reputation as the world's best electronic music festival."

-Sónar Bogota and Sónar Buenos Aires.

-Sónar's Latin American dates take place in late November annually, at Multiparque (Sónar Bogotá) and Technopolis Argentina (Sónar Buenos Aires).
+Sónar in South America.

+Beginning in 2015, Sónar has held several festivals in Colombia (Sónar Bogotá at Multiparque), Argentina (Sónar Buenos Aires at Technopolis Argentina), and Chile (Sónar Santiago de Chile).

 Notable artists to have performed include Sigur Rós, Nina Kraviz, Dubfire, Pantha du Prince, Moderat and more.